Herod's Law: Plot

-The film opens inside an office, with a man anxiously filling bags with money before fleeing into the night, leaving a recently killed man lying inside.
-An angry peasant mob catches him, and decapitates him with a machete.
+A man in an office anxiously fills bags with money before fleeing into the night.
+An angry peasant mob catches him, and decapitates him.

-The man is revealed to have been the mayor (presidente municipal) of a town called San Pedro de los Saguaros; State Governor Sánchez of the PRI orders his subordinate Secretary López to find someone suitable to hold the vacant office in an interim fashion, in order to prevent criticism to the party's rule nearing the 1952 general elections.
-López gives the task to his subordinate Ramírez, who proposes Juan Vargas, the dimwitted and naïve head of a landfill, for the job.
+The man is revealed to have been the mayor (presidente municipal) of a town called San Pedro de los Saguaros.
+State Governor Sánchez of the PRI orders his Secretary López to find a replacement to prevent criticism nearing the 1952 general elections.
+López gives the task to his subordinate Ramírez, who proposes Juan Vargas, the naïve head of a landfill, for the job.

 Vargas happily accepts, seeing it as the beginning of a promising political career.
-He and his wife Gloria are initially elated at the designation, but their excitement quickly turns to disappointment when they arrive at San Pedro, an impoverished hamlet inhabited by illiterate native peasants, most of whom don't even speak Spanish.
+He and his wife Gloria are quickly disappointed when they arrive at San Pedro, an impoverished hamlet inhabited by illiterate native peasants, most of whom do not even speak Spanish.

-Much to his wife's chagrin, Vargas decides to stay in the town and see what can come of his rule there.
-Assisted by his secretary Carlos Pek, Vargas spends the next days learning about the town, the corruption of past PRI mayors, and meeting the town notables, which include Doña Lupe, madam of the town brothel, greedy parish priest Pérez and Doctor Morales, a highly educated man and a member of the opposition PAN.
+Assisted by his secretary Carlos Pek, Vargas spends the next days learning about the town, past mayors' corruption, and meeting the notables, which include Doña Lupe, madam of the town brothel, greedy priest Pérez and Doctor Morales, an educated man and a member of the opposition PAN.

 A portrait of then-president Miguel Alemán is displayed prominently in many of the PRI Offices in the film.

-Because past administrations had emptied the municipal coffers, Vargas goes to the state capital to ask López for more funding.
-On the way his car breaks down and he is helped by an American, Robert Smith, promising to pay him for his services while giving him a fake name and address.
-López denies Vargas's request, but gives him a copy of the Mexican Constitution and a revolver so he can make money.
+Vargas goes to the state capital to ask López for more funding.
+On the way his car breaks down and he is helped by an American, Robert Smith, giving him a fake name and address to avoid paying.
+López instead gives him a copy of the Mexican Constitution and a revolver so he can make money.

 Vargas begins studying the Constitution, finding many ways to collect fines and taxes to punish corruption.
-He tries to have the brothel closed, but Doña Lupe confronts him with a cleaver, prompting Vargas to shoot her in the leg before running away in fear.
-Later she shows up in his office and offers him a large sum of money if he can look the other way while she runs her business.
-Initially hesitant, he ends up pocketing the money, marking the beginning of his descent into corruption.
+He tries to have the brothel closed, but Doña Lupe confronts him with a cleaver, prompting Vargas to shoot her in the leg before running away.
+Later she offers him a large sum of money if he can ignore her illegal business.
+He pockets it, marking the beginning of his descent into corruption.